 - Promotion applications for full academic title are through a separate annual University promotions round, see the ANU Academic Promotion webpage.

-People holding honorary clinical title may apply at the same level or a higher level at the time of renewal if they and their academic supervisor consider their case to be strong.
-Please refer to the Additional Information section for more information and guidance.
+Academic faculty holding honorary clinical title may apply at the same level or a higher level at the time of renewal if they and their academic supervisor consider their case to be strong.
+Please refer to the Honorary Academic Title Performance and Promotion Indicators.

 Outlining teaching and research activities

 Be as specific as you can when outlining previous teaching and research activities.

 For teaching contributions, provide details on the number of lectures/workshops you have given, information on university committee membership, involvement in curriculum or course development, review, etc.

 For research contributions, provide details of funding received, presentations at conferences, invitations to conferences and other institutions, membership of committees, assessing funding applications, etc.

 For details please see the Honorary Academic Title Performance and Promotion Indicators which set out the expectations required of honorary academic staff members at each level of appointment in the ANU School of Medicine and Psychology.

 Statement regarding achievements relative to opportunity

 The ANU is an equal opportunity employer.
 It may be relevant to also prepare a statement regarding your achievements relative to opportunity.